Back to home

 Key Points

-• Yellow flashing light recommended for safety, allows staying in vehicle.
+• Yellow light preferred for safety, allowing drivers to stay inside vehicle.

-• Devices must be homologated and functional per Andorran/Spanish standards.
+• Devices must be Andorran-homologated and functional per both countries' rules.

 Share the article via